toUpperCase78/tiobe-index-ratings/README.md

 In the recent past, R and Python were often framed as competitors, a contest Python ultimately won in terms of general adoption.
 Yet R has carved out a solid and enduring niche.
 It excels at rapid experimentation, statistical modelling, and exploratory data analysis.
 We have seen many TIOBE index top 10 entrants rising and falling.
 It will be interesting to see whether R can maintain its current position.

 Other interesting news: next month we will announce the TIOBE Programming Language of the Year 2025.
-At the moment, C# appears to be the strongest candidate for this title. _(Paul Jensen - Chief Executive Officer)_
+At the moment, C# appears to be the strongest candidate for this title. _(Paul Jansen - Chief Executive Officer)_

 ### November 2025: Is C# going to surpass Java for the first time in history?

 Until recently, nobody could beat the growth figures of Python.
 But now, Python seems to have plateaued.
 Instead of Python, programming language C# is now the fastest rising language.
 If C# can keep this pace, it might even become the TIOBE programming language of the year 2025.
 How did C# achieve this?
 Java and C# are battling for a long time in the same areas.
 Right now it seems like C# has removed every reason why not to use C# instead of Java: it is cross platform nowadays, it is open source and it contains all new language features a developer wants.
 While the financial world is still dominated by Java, all other terrains show equal shares between Java and C#.
 Besides this, Microsoft is going strong and C# is still their most backed programming language.
 Interesting note: C# has never been higher than Java in the TIOBE index.
 Currently the difference between the two rivals is less than 1%.
 There are exciting times ahead of us.
-Is C# going to surpass Java for the first time in the TIOBE index history? _(Paul Jensen - Chief Executive Officer)_
+Is C# going to surpass Java for the first time in the TIOBE index history? _(Paul Jansen - Chief Executive Officer)_

 ### October 2025: The fierce battle for the second place in the TIOBE Index

 Ever since Python started to dominate the TIOBE index as of the end of 2023, runners up C, C++ and Java were involved in a heavy fight for second place.
 For more than a year now, the differences in TIOBE's rankings between these 3 languages are less than 1%.
 At some time, C took the lead, then C++ took over, and now C is back while Java always remained at close distance of the other two.
 This month, C is back at position 2, boosted by the adoption of its C23 version.
 But Java has released version 25 and C++ is busy with version C++26.
 Hence, it is unclear what language is going to win.
 All 3 languages have their merits to stay in competition: C being simple and superfast, C++ being fast and fit for large embedded systems and Java being suitable for large business applications.
 Note that C# is also getting closer to these 3 runners up.
 The 4% distance between C# and C, C++ and Java at the beginning of this year is now reduced to only 1.4%.
-Keep your seat belts fastened!  _(Paul Jensen - Chief Executive Officer)_
+Keep your seat belts fastened!  _(Paul Jansen - Chief Executive Officer)_

 ### September 2025: Perl is back in the top 10